‘Just got to suck it up:’ Masks mandatory in Australian city

 “It’s not a great situation.
 My uncle’s funeral is on Tuesday and I can’t even go,” Iatrou said.
 “Only 10 people can go to a funeral.”

-Police will fine anyone aged 12 or older 200 Australian dollars ($143) for leaving home without a mask or rough equivalent such as a scarf or bandana.
+Police will fine anyone aged 12 or older 200 Australian dollars ($143) for leaving home without a mask or rough equivalent such as a scarf or bandanna.
 Employers who discourage staff from wearing face coverings face a potential fine of AU$9,913 ($7,066).

 Residents are only allowed to leave home to work, study, buy essentials or exercise.
 People are not required to wear a face covering while driving alone, but are expected to carry one.
 Joggers don’t have to wear a mask, nor are people with medical certificates for breathing problems.

-Television journalists doing live crosses are also exempt so that hearing-impaired viewers can read their lips.
+Television journalists speaking live are exempt so hearing-impaired viewers can read their lips.

 The Victoria state Health Department has published online a guide to making a cloth mask at home.